 Universiti Malaya partners with MIMOS for blockchain infrastructure research.

-After mentoring MMU students in 2024, I noticed these programs deliver practical results—graduates often secure roles within six months.
-It’s a strong sign that blockchain education in Malaysia is producing job-ready talent.
+After mentoring MMU students in 2024, I noticed these programs deliver practical results.
+Graduates often get jobs within six months.
+That is a strong sign that blockchain education in Malaysia is producing ready‑to‑work talent.

-Diversity isn’t just a value—it’s a growth driver.
-The “Women in Web3” and “Youth Innovators” panels at MYBW 2026 highlight inclusion as a catalyst for innovation.
-These sessions show how Malaysia’s Web3 community is building a balanced and resilient future.
+Diversity is not just a value—it is a growth driver.
+The "Women in Web3" and "Youth Innovators" panels at MYBW 2026 highlight inclusion as a spark for innovation.
+These sessions show how Malaysia's Web3 community is building a balanced and strong future.

 Programs: Women in Web3, Youth Innovators Malaysia